lolyhop/ml-email-search/docs/ML_Design.md

 ## **2. Metrics and losses**

+### Metrics

+For metrics we consider both online and offline approaches to evaluate system performance.
+Online metrics measure real user behavior and satisfaction, while offline metrics assess retrieval quality using labeled datasets.

+#### Online metrics
+- Time to First Email Click
+  - Time spent on the search results page before clicking an email or abandoning.
+- Post Query Clicks
+  - The number of distinct emails clicked by a user after submitting a search query.

-### Offline & Online metrics
+#### Offline metrics
-- What are the key business metrics?
-- What are the model performance metrics?
+- Precision@k, Recall@k
+- HitRate@k
+- NDCG@k

 ### Loss functions
-- What loss functions will be used?
+For loss functions we will experiment with:
-- How do they relate to business metrics?
+- **Triplet loss**;
+- **Info-NCE loss**;
+- **Positive/Negative Cross-Entropy loss**.

+These loss functions aim to bring semantically similar queries and emails closer together in the embedding space while pushing dissimilar pairs apart.

 ## **3. Dataset**